sabrahahmed/Flutter-Weather-App/README.md

 Most importantly, the app folder contains most of the work used for development.
 At the top of the screen, you will find a dropdown tab with title Unknown Device.
 Open that tab and create a virtual device which allows you to run the app on an android emulator (for example, create a Nexus 5 device with Android 10.0 API 29 option).

 ### Demo
-You can also demo the application directly from this appetize link: <a href="https://appetize.io/app/5vckaq6bn5jywh77vp5n3slmem?device=pixel4&osVersion=12.0&scale=100"></a>
+You can also demo the application directly from this appetize link: https://appetize.io/app/5vckaq6bn5jywh77vp5n3slmem?device=pixel4&osVersion=12.0&scale=100